Updated 8/14/2025

 Water to cover the whole thing and then some

-Put all ingredients except water into a big pot.
-I use the biggest one I have, but I am not sure of the size.
+Put all ingredients except water into a stock pot.
+I use the biggest one I have which is a 16-quart.
 Add the water.
 Fill 3/4 full.

 Place on the stove.
 I bring my stock to a boil and then turn it down to simmer.
 Keep it covered to keep the goodness in the pot.
-I let this simmer for 2-4 hours at least.
-It just depends on how distracted I get.
+I let this simmer for at least 2-4 hours.

-After a few hours, take off the burner and let cool a bit.
-Strain the chicken and vegies out by either a strainer using a cheesecloth for more clarity in the broth.
+After a few hours, remove the pot from the burner and let it cool a bit.
+Strain the chicken and veggies out by either a strainer or using a cheesecloth for more clarity in the broth.
 Strain into the biggest bowls you own.
 It makes this next step easier.

 If it is summer, put your strained broth into the fridge to cool and let the fat rise to the surface.
 If it is winter and cold where you are (30 degrees and colder), put it outside and out of reach of the animals.
 I use the inside of my grill which sits out all year round.
-My refrigerator room is premium space here.
 Let the broth sit for 24 hours.

 Bring the broth inside or out of the fridge.
 Skim off the fat layer at the top.
 I will leave it up to you as to keep it or not.
 I know people who do and use it when cooking.
 I don’t.
 If canning the stock, this would be a good time to heat it back up again.